Investigations into Proof Structures: Reducing the Proof Size by Replacing Subproofs

 \subsubsection{Decomposition of the MGU Associated with a D-Term}

 The proof of Lemma~\ref{lem-sr-mult} involves several applications of a decomposition of the most general unifier ``associated'' with a \Dterm, that is, the most general unifier of the set of pairings of all its positions, with respect to a given axiom assignment~$\alpha$.
-This decomposition is specified now with Lemma~\ref{lem-dds-mult}, preceded by an auxiliary proposition, which shows a specific way to pass between sets of pairs of terms and most general unifiers.
+This decomposition is specified now with Lemma~\ref{lem-dds-mult}, preceded by an auxiliary proposition, which shows a specific way to pass between sets of pairs of terms and most general unifiers. \begin{prop}[{\cite[Lemma~4.6]{eder:subst:1985}}] If $M, N$ are sets of pairs of terms and $\sigma$ is a most general unifier of $M$, then